 Here are few trends in data analytics impacting small business in 2020:

-Data Fabric A data fabric is a unified platform for data integration and management which enables you to manage all data within a single environment.
-Especially for hybrid cloud infrastructure deployments which requires to manage data access, security, control and visibility using multiple data management framework.
+A data fabric is a unified platform for data integration and management which enables you to manage all data within a single environment.
+Especially for hybrid cloud infrastructure deployments which require to manage data access, security, control and visibility using multiple data management framework.
 Data fabric acts as a single and consistent data management framework.

 Blockchain has gained popularity in data analytics because of its cryptographically secure distributed database technology for storing and transmitting information.
 It is especially used to increase the security or the quality of the data.